keyvanakbary/kiwwito.com/_posts/2012-12-03-symfony-2-route-redirection.md

 locale: en
 ---

-Redirect from a route to another with a 301 status code is as easy as
+Redirect from a route to another with a `301` status code (moved permanently) is as easy as

 {% highlight yaml %}
-route:
+redirect_from:
     pattern: /
+    defaults:
+        _controller: FrameworkBundle:Redirect:redirect
+        route: redirect_to
-    defaults: { _controller: FrameworkBundle:Redirect:redirect, route: redirect_to, permanent: true }
+        permanent: true

 redirect_to:
     pattern: /redirect
     defaults: { _controller: Bundle:Controller:action }
 {% endhighlight %}

-That means, when you enter root you'll be redirected to /redirect
+That means, when you enter root you'll be redirected to `/redirect`